Name: Dynasty Grinders – A Fantasy Baseball League

 Annual League Fee: Each year there will be a $155 league fee to participate in Dynasty Grinders. $150 will be entered into the prize pool, $5 to pay for FanTrax.
 To join Dynasty Grinders you will be asked to pay for two-seasons in advance to encourage a strong commitment to the league’s health and long-term success.

 League dues are due each year prior to the All-Star Break.
 If you decide that you are leaving the league at the end of the season you will have to announce it at that time.
-Transactions from that point forward will be subject to league vote to ensure competitive balance.
+Transactions from that point forward will be subject to league vote to ensure competitive balance and to protect the long-term health of the league.

 Annual League Rewards: